mirumee/ariadne-django/README.md

 ])
 ```

-At the moment Django ORM doesn't support asynchronous query execution and there is noticeable performance loss when using it for database access in asynchronous resolvers.
+At the moment, Django ORM doesn't support asynchronous query execution and there is noticeable performance loss when using it for database access in asynchronous resolvers.

-Use asynchronous ORM such as Gino for database queries in your resolvers.
+To get around this, you can use an asynchronous ORM such as Gino for database queries in your resolvers.

 ## Upgrading from ariadne.contrib.django